Spring into Self-Compassion: How to Handle Body Image Issues as the Weather Warms

 Any way that you can create positive, safe experiences for your body is important.
 Be sure to be really present; take a moment to notice what kind of feedback your body gives you that lets you know that experience is pleasurable.
 Does your body feel melty?
 Do you notice that your breath becomes even, and your heart rate slows?
 Does your chest feel warm and gooey?
 Chase that feeling!

-If you find yourself having an extra difficult spring and summer season with body image and can’t seem to find relief on your own, a therapist can definitely help.
-Be sure to talk to your existing therapist about it or find a therapist who is knowledgeable in this area.
+If body image distress is impacting your quality of life, your relationships, or your ability to nourish yourself, it may be time to get extra support from a trauma-informed therapist.
+If spring and summer feel especially activating, therapy can help you build coping tools and more body safety as you move through seasonal triggers Be sure to talk to your existing therapist about it or find a therapist who is knowledgeable in this area.
 You don’t have to struggle with negative body image on your own!

 Frequently Asked Questions About Body Image Issues